ninmonkey/roguelike-skeleton/readme.md

 # todo:

+- prevent monster spawns on top of each other. either re-rand or attempt to nudge both away.
 - when fog_of_war=False, explored tiles need to be darker.
 - switch to logging (redirect to console) https://docs.python.org/3/howto/logging.html#configuring-logging
 - rotate logs:
     https://docs.python.org/3.1/library/logging.html